 These are just a few dive sites a Bahamas liveaboard could visit, there are many more, each with something special to offer.
 Many of the sites you will visit are only accessible by liveaboards, which eliminates it being overcrowded, a big plus.

-The length of the liveaboard itinerary, which visit the Exuma Cays, is usually 8 days, 7 nights, with the departure being from capital city Nassau.
+The length of the liveaboard itinerary, which visits the Exuma Cays, is usually 8 days, 7 nights, with the departure being from the capital city Nassau.
 The prices start from US$300 a day, however, this price could exclude things such as gear rental which starts from around US$175 extra for the entire trip, insurance, which is something that is highly recommended everyone get before joining the liveaboard and lastly if you choose to use Nitrox then this will also come as an extra cost, please always check the specifics as they can vary.
 At the moment a liveaboard goes out to the Exuma Cays multiple times a month, all year round.
-The amount of people onboard may vary, however, this is usually around 15 people.
+The number of people onboard may vary, however, this is usually around 15 people.

-Divers are required to have their Open Water certificates, but apart from that all levels are welcome.
+Divers are required to have their Open Water certificates, but apart from that, all levels are welcome.
 The staff onboard are all trained professionals whose main priority is safety and enjoyment, you will always receive a safety briefing before each dive, followed by what we hope to be an exciting and fulfilling dive.
 You will be offered luxurious and comfortable accommodation onboard, with a professional and experienced crew.
-You will boing approximately 5 dives a day (including night dives) and in between these you will served food from an international cuisine with beverages constantly available.
+You will boing approximately 5 dives a day (including night dives) and in between these you will be served food from international cuisine with beverages constantly available.

 Best Time To Travel